Error Code: 2137-8065

 - Resetting the router back to its factory default settings

-If you would like further assistance with the Nintendo Switch console, please contact Customer Support.
+If you would like further assistance with the Nintendo Switch console, please contact our Customer Support.